 Step Five – other avenues

 Clients must always try complaining to us first.
 In most cases a client will not be able to take their complaint further without allowing us the opportunity to put things right.

-We allow a maximum of eight weeks to consider the complaint.
-If for any reason we are unable to resolve the problem within that timeframe, we advise the client again in writing of their right to pass the complaint to the Legal Ombudsman.
+We are permitted a minimum of 8 weeks to consider the complaint.
+If for any reason we are unable to resolve the problem between us within that timeframe, then our clients are advised that they may ask the Legal Ombudsman to consider the complaint.